Petalzu/pastPage/README.md

 I plan to add statistical browsing data and comments, but I still don't know how to do that.
 First of all, take learning as the goal.

+Special thanks to my teacher Prof.Castor.(I used some of his code, and I am still waiting for his reply.
+If there is any change, I will update it in time.)